CluckeyMcCormick/fictional-guacamole/FicGuac/tests/README.md

 ## Dynamic Navigation Test
 This scene tests dynamic navigation meshes - how the *Pawn* follows them, and how they interact with existing game assets.
 It also features *Viewport Shaders* in an actual use case.

+## Advanced Kinematics Test
+While the *Slope Step Test* was good, it suffered from some pretty serious handicaps.
+We couldn't skip or cancel tests, the tests were constructed by hand (which was hard to modify), we couldn't modulate the time at all, and it was difficult to observe the *Pawn* falling.

+I became that there MUST have been a better way.
+The *Advanced Kinematics Test* is the sum of that effort.
+It features three tests - the fall test, the slope test, and the step test.
+The slope and the step test have configurations so we can test different levels with ease.
+The fall test allows us to test how the *Pawn* falls.

+This test also sports a force-cancel button and a time-dilation slider for extra ease-of-use.